chiahohsiung/FRE-Training/README.md

 git clone https://github.com/Show3567/FRE-Training.git
 ```

-### Create your feature branch to implement the assignment.
+### Create your feature branch to implement the assignment

 ```bash
 git branch by_your_name/notes